dagster-io/dagster/python_modules/airline-demo/README.md

             results.append(target_path)
         return results

+There's a lot to unpack here, but let's start with the config field on the solid.

 ### Running tests
 You won't want to suppress test output if you want to see loglines from dagster: